stallman-j/stallman-j.github.io/about-me.md

 - [U Arizona's Math Camp](https://www.youtube.com/c/ArizonaMathCamp).
 I wish someone had told me to go through this in the June before starting the PhD.

+# Stuff

+- **Tea**: I get mine from [Teasenz](https://www.teasenz.com/) these days and my quality of life is so much higher.

+    - If you subscribe to the newsletter, wait for your tea of choice to drop 20%, and then buy 2kg in bulk for another 20% off, the price relative to quality is pretty close to what you could get in a reputable tea shop in China.